 This will cool their gums and fill their tum at the same time.
 Sucking cold water from a sippy cup can also help soothe older babies’ mouths.

-A fabric plush is comforting to suck on and we love this munchy, scrunchy bunny ears teether from Kind of Joy ($16).
-Alternatively, soak a washcloth in water or breastmilk, chill it, then give bub a chew.
+A fabric plush is comforting to suck on and we love this munchy, scrunchy bunny ears teether from The Poppet Project ($15).
+Alternatively, soak a washcloth in water or breastmilk, chill it, and then give bub a chew.

 The best thing about this remedy is that bub can chew while Mum accessorises!
-Get baby’s chompers (or lack thereof) around this silicone teething necklace from Robjant Couture ($16.95).
+Get baby’s chompers (or lack thereof) around this silicone teething necklace from Beads for Baby Co ($14).

 Little hands love holding teething rings, and little gums love biting down on them.
 Choose a silicone teething ring (chilled in the fridge) or try a wooden ring like this cute one from Finch and Folk ($25.95).

 Sometimes a change of scene is the best remedy, and a stroll through the park or a warm, splashy bath can take bub’s mind off those terrible teeth.
 Bubbles cure everything!